 He nodded.
 “Protect me, though only two words, is a complicated Command.
 So are others, like Fetch Something.
 You have to give the right impulse to the object, and that simply comes with practice.

-“This area is where you really begin to understand how little we understand BioChroma.
-There are probably thousands of Commands we don’t know.
-The simple ones are easy, but the more words you add, the more complicated Awakening becomes.
+“This area is where you really begin to understand how little we know BioChroma.
+There are probably thousands of Commands we haven’t figured out.
+The simple ones are easy, but the more words you add, the more complicated things become.
 You not only have to get the exact right combination, but you have to have the right mental image to go with it.
 Discovering a new Command can take years of study, and even then, many people who find them probably don’t share them.
 Knowledge, after all, is it’s own power.”

 “Like the discovery of a new Command to make Lifeless,” she said thoughtfully.
 “Those who had it could make a Lifeless for one breath, while the rest of the world needed fifty.
 That disparity started the Manywar.”

 “Yes,” Vasher said.
-“Or, at least, that was part of the thing that caused the war.
+“Or, at least, that was part of what caused the war.
 Anyway, that’s not really important.
 The thing to understand is that we’re still children when it comes to Awakening and Commands.
 It doesn’t help that a lot of people who learn new, valuable Commands never share them, and probably die with the knowledge.”

 Vivenna nodded, noticing how his discussion grew more relaxed and conversational as he got into the topic.
 Still, his knowledge on the subject surprised her.

-He sits on the floor, she thought, eating a dry piece of squid, not having shaven in weeks and wearing clothing that looks like it’s about to fall of.
+He sits on the floor, she thought, eating a dry piece of squid, not having shaven in weeks and wearing clothing that looks like it’s about to fall off.
 Yet, in the right situation, he talks like a scholar giving a speech.
 He carries a sword that leaks black smoke and causes people to kill each other, yet he appears to be working so hard to stop a war.
 Who is this man?

-She glanced to the side, to where the sword Nightblood still stat leaning against the wall.
+She glanced to the side, to where the sword Nightblood stat leaning against the wall.
 Perhaps it was the discussion of the technical aspects of BioChroma, or perhaps it was simply her growing suspicion that she knew what wasn’t right about the weapon.

-“What is Type Four?”
+“Is there a Type Four BioChomatic thing?”
 Vivenna asked, glancing back at Vasher.

 He fell silent.

 “Type One is a human body with sentience,” Vivenna said.
-“Type Two is a human body without it.
+“Type Two is a human body without sentience.
 Type three is an Awakened object like a rope--an object with no sentience.
 Is there a way to create an Awakened object with sentience?
 Like a Returned, but inside of something other than a human body?”

-“Enough,” Vasher said, standing.
-“We’ve done enough for one day.”
+Vasher stood.
+“We’ve covered enough for one day.”

 “You didn’t answer my question.”